Employing a member of the Reserve Forces

 Employers have a right to manage Reservist employees according to the needs of the organisation, but this should be balanced with certain legal responsibilities regarding their liability for mobilisation and reinstatement at work afterwards.

-Your rights as an employer
+Your rights as a Reservist employer

 Reservists are encouraged to inform their employer of their Reserve Forces membership.
 In Great Britain, if you recruit an employee who is a Reservist - or an existing employee becomes one - the Ministry of Defence (MoD) will write to you under the 'Employer Notification' system to confirm that they are a member of the Reserve Forces.
 However, this formal channel of notification does not apply in Northern Ireland.
 The onus will be on the Reservist to inform you of their status.